yashas6a/local_ai_transalator/README.md

 # local_ai_transalator
 python translator script with GUI that runs locally using gemma3 model or any other model u want to use.

+#Requirements:
+ideally a faster GPU, but the model can run on cpu aswell

 #Script 1 : main.py
 FEATURES :
 ->Uses llama_cpp, pytorch for ocr, streamlit for gui